Brit duo vying for best actor Oscar

 "They don't come more extraordinary than Stephen Hawking."

 As well as Cumberbatch, who played code-breaker Alan Turing in The Imitation Game, Redmayne is up against Steve Carell, nominated for Foxcatcher, American Sniper's Bradley Cooper and Birdman's Michael Keaton for the award.

-The Sherlock star said: "I am knocked for six by this.
+Sherlock star Benedict said of his inclusion: "I am knocked for six by this.
 So excited and honoured to receive this recognition.